Although Root: A Game of Woodland Might and Right has only been out for a few years, it’s already garnered a reputation as one of the very best

 The Woodland Alliance is the “rebel” faction, if you will, and playing it can be really fun.
 Like the Cats, the Woodland Alliance doesn’t need to win a lot of battles to win the game.
 Instead, you’ll want to drop your tokens and start building sympathy for your cause.

 The main downside, in my opinion for this faction, is that it might have the least varied gameplay.
 It’s definitely best to stick to your main game plan with the Woodland Alliance.
-With that being said, winning the game as the Woodland Alliance is a real blast.
+That said, winning the game as the Woodland Alliance is a real blast.
 The gameplay for this faction might not be the most varied, but it’s still super rewarding.

 The best ways to earn victory points as the Vagabond is by fighting, clearing ruins, completing quests, and coming to the aid of other factions.